yang-sec/CAN-SessionKey/README.md

 | N in node_skdc_1 | 1 | 2 | 2 | 3 | 3 |
 | N in node_skdc_2 | 1 | 1 | 2 | 2 | 3 |

-Please note that the runtimes results will be different from Table 3 of our paper; here we introduced artificial delays for stability in this test.
-We will update Table 3 with new stats and detailed discussion in the final paper.
+<strong>Please note that the runtimes results will be different from Table 3 of our paper; here we introduced artificial delays between protocol messages for more stability in this test.
+We will keep this modification and update Table 3 with detailed discussion in the final paper.</strong>

 ### Part 2 - SSKT
 For this part, we have to manually press the Due board's reset button in order to trigger stable outputs at all boards.
-We will demontrate this with a YouTube video, s
+We will demontrate this with a YouTube video soon.

 ## Preliminaries ##